 Recommend the Right Inspector

 It’s important to establish the quality and trustworthiness of any inspector that you recommend.
 Review inspectors’ experience and certifications and communicate these qualifications to your buyers.
 Recommend inspectors who are members of and certified by the American Society of Home Inspectors (ASHI).
-ASHI is the only national home inspection association with a certification recognized and performed by an outside third party (National Commission for Certifying Agencies (NCCA)).
-Unlike some other associations, ASHI's certification is based upon actually home inspection topics and experience.
-ASHI has set stringent Standards of Practice (SoP) and Code of Ethics (CoE) that ASHI member inspectors must follow.
+ASHI is the gold standard in the home inspection industry and is the only national home inspection association with a certification recognized and performed by National Commission for Certifying Agencies (NCCA).
+Unlike some other associations, ASHI's certification is based upon actual home inspection topics and experience.
+ASHI has set a stringent Standard of Practice (SoP) and Code of Ethics (CoE) that ASHI member inspectors must follow.
 The confidentiality of the inspection process between the inspector and his client is one important facet of the ASHI Code of Ethics.
 The Commonwealth of PA also has regulations (PA Act 114) that stipulate what home inspectors must do and what inspectors are forbidden from doing.

 The logo used by home inspectors who have been certified by the American Society of

 Most people wrongly assume that the Commonwealth of Pennsylvania licenses and certifies home inspectors; PA does neither.
-Due to PA Act 114 having no built-in enforcement (such as an inspector not meeting the law's requirements), it is up to the consumer and those referring home inspectors to their clients to ensure that the inspector is properly certified (such as by ASHI), properly insured, and otherwise fully PA Act 114 compliant.
+Due to PA Act 114 having no built-in enforcement (such as penalties for a home inspector who does not meeting the law's requirements), it is up to the consumer, and those referring home inspectors to their clients, to do their own homework to ensure that the inspector is ASHI Certified, properly insured, and otherwise fully PA Act 114 compliant.

 A good home inspector should take his time to conduct a thorough evaluation of the home and communicate with his clients in a helpful and straightforward manner.
 If an issue shows up, a quality home inspector will inform his client about it and potential solutions, always keeping issues in perspective.
+Most things found during a home inspection are minor yet some inspectors blow these minor things way out of proportion and scare their clients.
 Home inspectors do not make repairs (PA Act 114 actually forbids this for conflict of interest reasons) nor do we provide repair estimates.
-The more experience an inspector has, the better he can speak to the urgency of these issues – some might need to be fixed right away, while others can wait.
+The more experience an inspector has, the better he can speak to the urgency or non-urgency of any issues found – some issues might warrant immediate repair, while others can wait.
 Save your referrals for experienced ASHI Certified Inspectors who conduct comprehensive evaluations and avoid alarmist statements.

 Ultimately, referring a quality home inspector is an opportunity to strengthen your own reputation.
 Referring inspectors with a commitment to excellence helps improve your brand and reputation as an agent.

 The inspector should answer the buyer’s questions and address their concerns onsite.
 The client and their agent should expect to receive the inspection report within a few hours after the inspection.
-Time is of the essence and the contract contingency clock is ticking.
-Home inspections and home inspection reports vary considerably in terms of type, length, and thoroughness from what I’ve seen over the past 16 years.
+Time is of the essence when buying a home and the contract's inspection contingency clock is ticking.
+Home inspections and home inspection reports vary considerably in terms of type, length, and thoroughness from what I’ve seen over the past 17+ years.
 Some inspectors provide hand-written reports, some provide a basic checklist, while others provide computer-generated narrative reports with digital photos.
+The hand-written and checklist reports tend to provide little information and little value to the client.
 The more thorough and complete the report, the more value and critical information the client receives.
-A thorough home inspection also lowers the agent's liability.
+A thorough home inspection performed by an ASHI Certified Inspector also lowers the agent's (and their Broker's) liability.

 Attend the Inspection